jakemulf/google-analytics-twitter-ads-deephaven/README.md

 It may take a few days for you to get approved.

+### Slack

+In order to collect data from Slack's API, you need to setup a Slack application.
+To start you can go to https://api.slack.com/apps/ and click the `Create New App` button.
+Give your app a name and assign it to your workspace.

+On the next page, click the `Permissions` section underneath `Add features and functionality`.
+Scroll down to the `Scopes` section and click `Add an OAuth Scope`.
+This should open up a downdown menu.

+Add the following OAuth scopes: `channels:history`, `channels:read`, `groups:history`, `groups:read`, `im:history`, `im:read`, `mpim:history`, `mpim:read`

+Now scroll up to the `OAuth Tokens for Your Workspace` section and click the `Install to Workspace` button.
+On the next page press `Allow`.

+If this was done right, you should now see your app in the `Apps` section of your Slack workspace.
+Invite the app to any channels you want to track metrics in `/invite @<AppName>`.

+Back in the `OAuth Tokens for Your Workspace` section, there should be a `Bot User OAuth Token` field.
+This is the value used in the `SLACK_API_TOKEN` environmental variable for this project.

+Lastly you need your channel IDs.
+These are simply found in the channel information in your workspace.
+You can optionally save one of these in the `SLACK_CHANNEL` environmental variable for this project.

 ## Launch

 Run this script to launch the app: